 - (See note about how to tell if brownies are done in the post above.)
 Bake for 30 minutes, then test the brownies with a toothpick.
 Insert it into the center of the pan.
 If it comes out with wet batter, the brownies are not done.
 If there are only a few moist crumbs, the brownies are done.
 Keep checking every 2 minutes until you have moist crumbs.
 My brownies take 33-36 minutes.

 - Remove from the oven and place on a wire rack to cool completely before cutting into squares.
 Cover and store leftover brownies at room temperature for up to 1 week.

 - Make Ahead Instructions: Brownies freeze well up to 3 months.
 Thaw overnight in the refrigerator then bring to room temperature before serving.

 - Special Tools (affiliate links): 9×13-inch Pan | Glass Mixing Bowl | Whisk | Rubber Spatula or Wooden Spoon | Electric Mixer (Handheld or Stand) | Cooling Rack

 - Chocolate Bars: Chocolate bars are typically sold in 4 ounce bars.
 I suggest Ghirardelli, Baker’s brand, or Lindt.
 Do not use chocolate chips.

 - Cocoa Powder: You can use either natural or dutch-process cocoa powder.
 I prefer dutch-process for a smoother flavor.

-Here’s that older recipe for the skinny version!
+Here’s that older recipe for lightened-up peanut butter swirl brownies!